South Jersey Auto Accident Lawyer

 Like most things in the world, there are many exceptions.
 For example, if you do not own a motor vehicle nor reside with a close relative that owns a vehicle you will have the full right to sue (zero threshold).
 An accident involving a commercial vehicle may be an exception even if you chose the lawsuit limitation under your auto policy.
 Needless to say, it is important to contact me, a South Jersey Auto Accident Lawyer, to learn your rights.
 Call me even if you believe you have the lawsuit limitation.
 I have handle these cases for over 25 years with success.

 If you or a family member have been needlessly injured or killed by another’s neglect, contact me.
-I, Joseph Monaco, South Jersey Auto Accident Lawyer, will speak with you directly to answer your questions and address your worries and concerns.
+I, Joseph Monaco, will speak with you directly to answer your questions and address your worries and concerns.
 Your initial consultation is free.
-Because I am a New Jersey Trial Lawyer, I only get paid if you win because I work solely on a contingency fee basis.
+Because I am a Second Generation Trial Lawyer, I work tirelessly to continue my father’s long tradition of fighting for the underdog against the big insurance companies.
+Plus, I only get paid if there is an award in your case because I work solely on a contingency fee basis.
 I offer the No Recovery, No Fee Guarantee.
-Contact me to get a seasoned Suth Jersey Auto Accident lawyer fighting for you and your family.
+Contact me to get a seasoned South Jersey Auto Accident Lawyer on your side.

 Call Toll-Free 855-Joe-Legal